-You may make Pre-Payments on your account from March 1st through September 30th of each year.
+You may make Pre-Payments on your property at any time.
 Tax Prepayment coupons are available from the County Treasurer for taxpayers who want to pay in advance for their current year taxes.
 Contact the County Treasurer''s office to request coupons.
-Your payment can be processed as long as it is for a minimum of $25.00 and you have provided us with a valid parcel number.
+Your payment can be processed as long as it is for a minimum of $25.00 and you have provided us with a valid parcel number/account number.
 However, all prior years’ taxes must be paid before current pre-payments will be applied.

 Property taxes may be paid with cash, check, or money order.
 Payments online are available at: http://eagleweb.kane.utah.gov/treasurer/treasurerweb/search.jsp or by phone, call 1-800-272-9829, Press "3" for Property Tax.
 Enter Jurisdiction Code 5427, and follow the prompts.

 At any time prior to expiration of the redemption period partial payments can be made against the lien.
 Payments will be applied in the following order; interest and penalty against the tax of the most current year, tax on the most current year and so on until the full amount of delinquent taxes, penalties, and interest are paid.

 All taxes unpaid or postmarked after DUE DATE listed on tax notice, are delinquent.
 All delinquent taxes are subject to a penalty of 2.5% or $10 for each parcel.
 The penalty will be reduced to the greater of 1% or $10 if all delinquent taxes and the 1% penalty are paid on or before January 31st, for each parcel.

 Unless the delinquent taxes, together with the penalty, are paid by January 31st, the amount of taxes and penalty shall bear interest at the rate of 6% over the “Federal Discount Rate” that exists on January 1st following the date of delinquency.
 Interest will also be calculated back to January 1st.